jphalimi/PythonForMIC/Doc/library/curses.rst

 ===============================================================

 .. module:: curses
-   :synopsis: An interface to the curses library, providing portable
+   :synopsis: An interface to the curses library, providing portable terminal
-              terminal handling.
+              handling.
    :platform: Unix
 .. sectionauthor:: Moshe Zadka <moshez@zadka.site.co.il>
 .. sectionauthor:: Eric Raymond <esr@thyrsus.com>

+.. versionchanged:: 1.6
+   Added support for the ``ncurses`` library and converted to a package.

 The :mod:`curses` module provides an interface to the curses library, the de-facto standard for portable advanced terminal handling.